Abbeer-Lal-Debb/Custom-Music-Player/README.md

 # Custom Music Player

-A Real time Music Player where someone can listen to songs, shuffle songs of their own and can loop a particular song on repeat built with the help of technologies like HTML, CSS and JavaScript.
+A Real time Music Player where anyone can listen to songs, shuffle songs of their own and can loop a particular song on repeat built with the help of technologies like HTML, CSS and JavaScript.
 ## Screenshot

 **Custom Music Player Screenshot**